catnys/ProjectEuler/Problem-017/README.md

 - 5 is written as "five" and has 4 letters

 Therefore, the total number of letters is 3 + 3 + 5 + 4 + 4 = 19.

-## Run the Code

-To solve the problem, you can use a programming language of your choice and create a script or program.
-Simply input the range (1 to 1000) and calculate the total number of letters used to write out the numbers in words.

-Feel free to contribute your solution or discuss the problem in the Project Euler repo.